Cover for Richard Shaw Graham's Obituary

 One of the most defining moments of Dick’s career was his courageous representation of Jesse Daniels, a teenager wrongly institutionalized for 14 years under Florida’s mental health laws.
 Beginning this case in 1969, Dick challenged these laws with unwavering determination, securing Daniels' release and driving significant legal reforms, including contributions to the drafting of The Baker Act.
 This work stands as perhaps his most important professional accomplishment and a testament to his commitment to civil rights.

 Throughout two decades of private practice, Dick earned the esteemed Martindale-Hubbell AV Rating, recognizing his high ethical standards and professional ability.
 He also served his peers with distinction as President of the Volusia County Bar Association from 1979 to 1980 and chaired The Florida Bar’s Seventh Judicial Circuit Grievance Committee.
+Gilbert King's book "Beneath a ruthless sun: A true story of violence, race and justice lost and found" is about one of Dick's cases.

 Dick’s devotion to public service extended to the political arena when he served in the Florida House of Representatives from 1988 to 1992.
 Notably, he sponsored legislation naming the Coreopsis as the Florida State Wildflower.
 Following his legislative service, he resumed private practice and later, in 2002, was appointed by Governor Jeb Bush as Circuit Judge for Florida’s Seventh Judicial Circuit.
 Dick served on the bench with fairness and wisdom until his retirement in 2012 upon reaching the state’s mandatory retirement age.